somar0/Crossbar-Design/README.md

 ## P.S.:

-      The inputs matrix has been transposed so the columns became rwos and the rows became columns, so we can deal with its columns in VHDL on VIVADO
+      The inputs matrix has been transposed so the columns became rwos and the rows became columns, so we can deal with its columns as rows (vectors) in VHDL on VIVADO

 ## System Model: